Yelp/security_monkey/docs/jirasync.rst

 ``JIRA sync configuration file contains malformed YAML: <error>`` (error) - The YAML could not be parsed.

 ``Syncing issues with Jira`` (info) - Auditors have finished running and JIRA sync is starting.

+``Error opening/closing ticket: <error>``: (error) - Security Monkey tried to set an issue to "Closed" or "Open".
+This error may mean that these transitions are named differently in your JIRA project.
+To disabl